SQream/sqream_docs/reference/sql/sql_statements/utility_commands/shutdown_server.rst

 * Waiting for the statement queue to be cleared - the graceful shutdown waits for queries that have been compiled on the server to be cleared from the statement queue.
 During this time - start executing on other available servers.

+* You start running a query on a server.
+* The server compiles the query.
+* When finished, the statement enters teh statement queue.
+* When the server is ready to take the sentence from the queue, the compilation data on teh server is passed to another server, which allows it to begin on another server.

+Tachlis - the server waits for any queued statements that depend on the server to leave the queue.

+Graceful shutdown lets me finish what the first server is already working on without taking on any new work.

+Why would you want to shut down a server?

+The graceful shutdown will wait for queries that have been compiled on the server leave the statement queue and start executing on other available servers.

 **Comment** - *The last bullet requires clarification.*

 Syntax